Generate keys and request certificates

-This documentation gives examples of how you’d follow this process using OpenSSL.
+This documentation gives examples of how you would follow this process using OpenSSL.
 You can use other methods if you prefer.

 Generate a private RSA key

-Generate a private RSA key using OpenSSL by entering this code into terminal:
+Generate a private RSA key using OpenSSL by entering this code into a terminal:

 $ openssl genrsa -out <private key filename>.pem 2048